 HealthDay News — For kidney transplant recipients with hepatitis C virus (HCV) genotype 1 or 4 infection, treatment with ledipasvir-sofosbuvir (Harvoni) for 12 or 24 weeks is safe and efficacious, according to a study published online Nov 15 in the Annals of Internal Medicine.
 Massimo Colombo, MD, from Fondazione IRCCS Ca' Granda Ospedale Maggiore Policlinico in Milan, and colleagues conducted a randomized phase 2 trial to examine the safety and efficacy

-PATIENT GROUP SUBMISSIONS to BC PharmaCare and CADTH Whenever we are asked to contribute a patient group submission about a hepatitis-C related product, we do so.
+PATIENT GROUP SUBMISSIONS to BC PharmaCare, CADTH, & PMPRB Whenever we are asked to contribute a patient group submission about a hepatitis-C or hepatitis-B related product, we do so.
 We contribute as a patient group to reviews by both BC PharmaCare (to determine whether BC PharmaCare patients will be reimbursed for the drugs) and CADTH (federal level – to determine whether the drugs will be available in Canada).
-Below are the submissions we have made, from the most curre
+Occasionally we also submit patien

 (NEWSCHANNEL 3) - Michigan Medicaid is now starting to approve coverage of a popular but expensive Hepatitis-C drug.This comes just one month after Newschannel 3 learned that many in Michigan suffering from Hepatitis-C, were being denied Harvoni through the state's Medicaid program, due to the high price.The drug costs about $94,500 for the complete treatment, mostly curing Hepatitis-C."It's been a closed door, it's been frustrating for me and my physician...